-A very helpful book on discovering the wineries of Glen Ellen and Sonoma Country: Back Lane Wineries of Sonoma
+A beneficial book on discovering the wineries of Glen Ellen and Sonoma Country: Back Lane Wineries of Sonoma

-From the Golden Gate Bridge, travel north on Highway 101 for 20 miles.
+Traveling from the Golden Gate Bridge, go north on Highway 101 for 20 miles.
 Take Highway 37 towards Vallejo.
-Travel for 7 miles and take the left turn directing drivers to the Infineon Raceway and Sonoma.
-This is Highway 121.
-Travel another 6 miles and there will be a major intersection.
-At this intersection take a left on Bonneau Road to visit the first winery, Schug Winery.
+Travel for 7 miles and take the left turn directing drivers to the Sonoma Raceway and the city of Sonoma, Highway 121.
+Travel another 6 miles, and there will be a major intersection.
+At this junction take a left on Bonneau Road to visit the first winery, Schug Winery.

 Robledo Family Winery

 The Robledo Family Winery is just up the road from Schug.
 It is the first Mexican family-own winery in Sonoma.
-The tasting room is a wonderful display of the Robledo Mexican heritage.
+The tasting room displays the Robledo Mexican heritage.
 This a success story where hard work and perseverance have led to this great winery and the vineyards holdings in California.
-The winery has a very nice picnic area.
+The winery has a lovely picnic area.
 The tasting room and winery are somewhat secluded at this end of the Carneros area.
-The Robledo Family also has a tasting room in Lake County where they also own vineyards.
+The Robledo Family also has a tasting room in Lake County, where they also own vineyards.
 Try the Lake County Sauvignon Blanc, inexpensive and delightfully refreshing.

-Tasting Room is open by appointment Monday to Saturday, 10 to 5 pm, Sunday, 11 to 4 pm.
+Tasting Room is open daily, 10 to 5 pm

 Benziger Family Winery

-Just a short distance beyond Jack London Village on Arnold Drive, watch for signs pointing toward Jack London Park and the Benziger Winery.
-You will turn left onto London Ranch Road and drive for about three quarters of a mile.
 The Benziger Winery is a very fun winery to visit.
 If you have only a limited time to visit one winery, choose this one.
-There is a lot to do here as well as being a great spot for a picnic lunch.
+There is a lot to do here as well as being an excellent spot for a picnic lunch.
 We recommend you take the Biodynamic Tour and Tasting.
-It is priced at $25.oo per guest and $10.oo for those guest under the age of 21.
-You will learn a great deal about winemaking, and it includes a tasting of some fine reserve wines.
+As of this writing, the tasting fees are $25 per guest.
+You will learn a great deal about winemaking, and it includes a tasting of some excellent reserve wines.
 Spend some time at the Vineyard Discovery Center.
-You will learn about the various trellis systems and why each type is used.
+You will learn about the various trellis systems.
 Benziger practices biodynamic farming.
-The tasting room has lots of merchandise including framed art work.
+The tasting room has lots of merchandise, including framed artwork.
 Visiting Benziger is an enjoyable and educational wine experience.